-Meeting of: Cabinet Date of Meeting: Monday, 18 November 2019 Relevant Scrutiny Committee: Corporate Performance and Resources Report Title: Initial Revenue Budget Proposals 2020/21 and Revised Budget 2019/20 Purpose of Report: To gain Cabinet's approval for the amended revenue budget for 2019/20 and to commence consultation on the initial revenue budget proposals for 2020/21.
-Report Owner: Report of the Leader Responsible Officer: Carys Lord, Head of Finance / Section 151 Officer Elected Member and Officer Consultation: Corporate Management Team Policy Framework: This report is following the procedure laid down in the Constitution for the making of the budget and so does not need to be referred to Council at the proposal stage.
-However, the final 2020/21 budget will require the approval of full Council.
+Meeting of: Corporate Performance and Resources Scrutiny Committee Date of Meeting: Thursday, 19 December 2019 Relevant Scrutiny Committee: Corporate Performance and Resources Report Title: Initial Revenue Budget Proposals 2020/21 and Revised Budget 2019/20 Purpose of Report: To inform Scrutiny Committee of the amended revenue budget for 2019/20 and to submit for consultation the initial revenue budget proposals for 2020/21.
+Report Owner: Report of the Managing Director Responsible Officer: Carys Lord, Head of Finance / Section 151 Officer Elected Member and Officer Consultation: Each Scrutiny Committee will receive a monitoring report on their respective areas.
+This report does not require Ward Member consultation.
+Policy Framework: This report is for executive decision by the Cabinet Everytive Summary